2 MinsApril 20, 2020

 5. Look at secured loans

-You can even look at a loan against financial investments such as Fixed Deposits, Debt or Equity Mutual Funds, Equity Shares, Listed Bonds, Life Insurance Policies and gold.
+You can even look at a loan against FD and other financial investments such as Debt or Equity Mutual Funds, Equity Shares, Listed Bonds, Life Insurance Policies and gold.
 These being secured loans, the interest rates are lower than on personal loans, in the range of 10 to 14%.
 Besides, you won't need to sell or redeem your investment completely.
 But

 if you need a large amount, these loans may not be suitable as the amount is restricted to a certain percentage of your investment value.